Benton School District (Arkansas)

 Benton School District is a public school district based in Benton, Arkansas, United States.
 The school district encompasses 112.22 mi2 of land, including portions of Saline County and Garland County serving communities such as most of Benton, a small slice of Salem CDP, Lonsdale, and Hot Springs National Park.

-The district proves comprehensive education for more than 4,750 pre-kindergarten through grade 12 students while employing more than 500 faculty, administrators and staff.
+The district provides comprehensive education for more than 4,750 pre-kindergarten through grade 12 students while employing more than 500 faculty, administrators and staff.
 The district and its seven schools are accredited by the Arkansas Department of Education (ADE).

 History

 In 1979 the Rural Dale School District dissolved, with a portion going to the Benton district.